gwyatt40/Intermediate-Arduino/README.md

 We had to use the LCD Backpack again for this assignment, but with the added challenge of using a potentiometer to change to brightness of an LED and have the LCD display its value.

 ### Problems
-The LCD wiring and code was pretty much the same as in the last LCD assignment I .
+The LCD wiring and code was pretty much the same as in the last LCD assignment.
+I just had to remember to switch 0X27 with 0x3.
 The real challenge for this project was wiring and coding for the potentiometer.
+I decided that, in order to simplify things a bit, I would wire and code for the LED and potentiometer first (using a Serial Monitor of course) and then add in the LCD later.
+I found a code online for the potentiometer which read the potentiometer pin in order to create a variable called readValue().
+The readValue() was then used to calculate anoher variable called writeValue() which was written to the LED.
+I definitely wouldn't have been able to figure out how to do this on my own (calculating writeValue() involves multiplying readValue() by 255./1023.) so I'm glad I looked up a code before attempting to write one.
+I also googled the fritzing which was fairly simple, just basic LED wiring plus a potentiometer with legs to ground, 5V, and pin.
+Once I got this wor

 ## Motor Control
+### Description

+### Problems

+### Pictures

+### Lessons Learned